On the Mean-Field limit of diffusive games through the master equation: $L^{\infty}$ estimates and extreme value behavior: Introduction

-under the terminal condition $U(T, x, \mu) = g(x, \mu)$, where the derivatives with respect to the measure variable $m$ are defined explicitly in e.g \cite{CD1,CDLL19,DLR20}.
+under the terminal condition $U(T, x, m) = g(x,m)$, with $U_m$ being our notation for the derivative with respect to $m \in \mathcal{P}(\mathbb{R})$ which is defined in e.g \cite{CD1,CDLL19,DLR20} (all notations are introduced in Section~2).
 In some sense, \eqref{master} plays the role of the $N \to \infty$ limit of \eqref{sysPDE}, and the analogue of \eqref{Nplayeropt} in the limit that gives the optimal strategy process $v^*$ is:

 so the controlled McKean-Vlasov SDE \eqref{repagent0} that describes the evolution of the representative player in the $N \to \infty$ limit of the game becomes: